Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Satisfactory Surface Cooking Results

-To have satisfactory surface cooking results, the following conditions must exist:
+To have satisfactory surface cooking results, the following conditions must

 • The reflector pans (bowls) must be used under all of the surface units.

-• Use cookware with flat bottoms that make correct contact with the heating element.
+• Use cookware with flat bottoms that make correct contact with the heating

 • Use cookware large enough to entirely cover the surface units.